Dual-Degree Program Guide

 Portions of the following article were drafted using an in-house natural language generation platform.
 The article was then reviewed, fact-checked, and edited by multiple members of our editorial team prior to publishing.

-- Dual-degree programs allow you to complete two degrees simultaneously, like a bachelor’s and master’s degree.
+- Dual-degree programs allow students to earn two separate degrees in a shorter amount of time.

 The comprehensive approach of a dual-degree program to education can broaden your skill set and diversify your experiences, making you more competitive in the job market.